AutoV: Loss-Oriented Ranking for Visual Prompt Retrieval in LVLMs: Evaluation Benchmarks

-\textbf{LLaVA-In-The-Wild.}~\citep{liu2023improvedllava} The LLaVA-In-The-Wild benchmark is built to assess the generalization ability of vision-language models in real-world, unconstrained settings.
+\textbf{LLaVA-In-The-Wild.}~\cite{liu2023improvedllava} The LLaVA-In-The-Wild benchmark is to assess the generalization ability of LVLMs in real-world, unconstrained settings.
 Unlike curated benchmarks, it features user-collected image-question pairs from diverse sources and domains.
-This setup presents models with noisy, complex, and unpredictable visual content, offering a realistic measure of their robustness, grounding capability, and performance in open-ended scenarios.
+This setup presents models with noisy, complex, and unpredictable visual content, offering a realistic measure of their robustness, grounding, and performance in open-ended scenarios.